geoserver/geoserver.github.io/_posts/2025-05-13-geoserver-2-25-7-released.md

 This series has previously reached end-of-life, with this release issued to address an urgent bug or security vulnerability.
 Please apply this update as a mitigation measure only, and plan to upgrade to a stable or maintenance release of GeoServer.
 GeoServer 2.25.7 is made in conjunction with GeoTools 31.7.

-Thanks to Jody Garnett for making this release.
+Thanks to Jody Garnett and Andrea Aime (GeoSolutions) for making this release.

 ## Security Considerations

-This release addresses security vulnerabilities and is considered an critical upgrade for production systems.
+This release addresses security vulnerabilities and is considered an critical update.

 <!-- update cve list details when disclosed -->

+Public disclosure is scheduled for Monday 2 June 2025.
 See project [security policy](https://github.com/geoserver/geoserver/blob/main/SECURITY.md) for more information on how security vulnerabilities are managed.

 ## Release notes